ozzy80085/linux-notes/c-notes.md

 your memory address will be different

 ## pointers
+a pointer is a variable whose value is the address of another variable

     int myAge = 43; // An int variable
 	int* ptr =  &myAge;  // A pointer variable, with the name ptr, that stores the address of myAge